Elizaveta Stekolnikova

-Elizaveta Stekolnikova (born April 20, 1974) is a former ice dancer who competed internationally for Kazakhstan.
+Elizaveta Stekolnikova (born April 20, 1974) is a former ice dancer who competed internationally for the Soviet Union with Oleg Ovsyannikov for one season and then for Kazakhstan.
 With partner Dmitri Kazarlyga, she is the 1994 Skate America bronze medalist, 1995 Winter Universiade bronze medalist, and 1996 Asian Winter Games champion.
 They placed 18th at the 1994 Winter Olympics and 22nd at the 1998 Winter Olympics.

 Stekolnikova teamed up with Kazarlyga in Moscow and trained with him in the United States under Natalia Dubova.
 Their partnership ended in 1998.

 Stekolnikova teamed up with American skater Mark Fitzgerald for one season.
 They competed at both the Four Continents and the World Championships.
 After retiring from competition, she began working as a coach in Ontario, Canada.